amandoabreu/amandoabreu.github.io/_posts/2022-23-03-sending-data-to-google-sheets-via-javascript-from-a-static-website.md

 ---
-title: Sending data to google sheets via javascript from a static website
+title: Sending data to google sheets from a static website
-description: Sending data to google sheets via javascript from a static website
+description: Sending data to google sheets from a static website
 layout: post
 newsletter: false
 comments: true